Hypergeometric functions and algebraic curves $y^e=x^d+ax+b$: Introduction

-Fuselier \cite{fuselier2007hypergeometric} and Lennon \cite{lennon2011} found formulas for the trace of Frobenius endomorphism of certain family of elliptic curves in terms of Gaussian hypergeometric series with character of order 12.
+Fuselier \cite{fuselier2007hypergeometric} and Lennon \cite{lennon2011} found formulas for the trace of Frobenius endomorphism of a certain family of elliptic curves in terms of Gaussian hypergeometric series containing characters of order 12.
 In \cite{Barman13}, Barman and Kalita found the number of solutions of the polynomial equation $x^d+ax+b=0$ over a finite field $\mathbb{F}_q$ in terms of special values of Gaussian hypergeometric series with characters of orders $d$ and $d-1$ under the condition that $q \equiv 1 (\text{mod}~ d(d - 1))$ and $d \geq 2$.
 The same authors, in \cite{barmanhyperelliptic}, expressed the number of $\mathbb{F}_q$-points on a hyperelliptic curve in terms of special values of Gaussian hypergeometric series.

 Let $e$ and $d$ be positive integers and $E_{e,d}$: $y^e=x^d+ax+b$ be an algebraic curve over a finite field $\mathbb{F}_q$.
-Throughout this paper we assume that $a,b\neq0$.
-Let $N_{e,d}$ denotes the number of points on the algebraic curve $E_{e,d}$ over $\mathbb{F}_q$ excluding a point at infinity and $a_q(E_{e,d})$ denotes the trace of Frobenius of the algebraic curve $E_{e,d}$.
+Throughout this paper, we assume that $a,b\neq0$.
+Let $N_{e,d}$ denotes the number of points on the algebraic curve $E_{e,d}$ over $\mathbb{F}_q$ excluding points at infinity and $a_q(E_{e,d})$ denotes the trace of Frobenius of the algebraic curve $E_{e,d}$.
 In this paper, for $d \geq 2$ and $q\equiv1(\mathrm{mod}~ed(d-1))$, we express $N_{e,d}$ and $a_q(E_{e,d})$ in terms of $_dF_{d-1}$ and $_{d-1}F_{d-2}$ Gaussian hypergeometric series containing multiplicative characters of orders $d$, $e(d-1)$ and $ed(d-1)$.
-We deduce the results of Lennon \cite{lennon2011} on trace of Frobenius of elliptic curves from the main results.
-As an example, we also give an explicit formula for the trace of Frobenius of $E_{3,4}$ in terms of $_4F_{3}$ Gaussian hypergeometric series.
-As applications, we obtain some transformations and special values of $_2F_{1}$ hypergeometric series.
+We deduce the result of Lennon \cite{lennon2011} on the trace of Frobenius of an elliptic curve from our main results.
+In \cite{ono1998values}, Ono obtained special values of hypergeometric functions containing quadratic and trivial characters.
+Only a few such values are known for higher order characters.
+In the last section, we derive some interesting special values of $_2F_1$ hypergeometric function containing multiplicative characters of order $12$.